What's Chirp for A24?

 I caught a pest!
 What should I do?

-In the field: You don't need to do anything.
-The dead animal will either be taken by another animal or slowly decay into the environment.
+Outdoors: you don't need to do anything.
+The dead pest will either be scavenged by another animal or slowly decay into the environment.

-Around the home: A dead animal will get smelly after a few days of warm weather.
-To avoid any unpleasant odours bury the carcass under a few centimetres of soil or compost.
+Indoors: a dead animal will start to smell after a few days, especially in warm weather.
+To avoid this, we recommend burying the carcass under a few centimetres of soil or compost.
+If that’s not an option for where you live - pop it in the trash.

 When can I stop trapping?

-To maintain the conservation gains you have achieved through initial trapping, your traps should be left in place for the long term to catch any re-invading pests.
+To maintain constant control by managing any re-invading pests, we recommend leaving your trap in place long-term.
 Remember to refresh the lure monthly, and replace the CO2 and lure every 6 months.

 I already know I have rats.
 Why should I use the detector cards?